The Best Hair Care Routine for Black Men

 Afro hair is unique and requires a specific hair care routine to maintain its health and appearance.
 Men with afro hair textures often struggle to find the right products and techniques to care for their hair, but with the right approach, achieving healthy and stylish afro hair is possible.

-The first step in a hair care routine for men with afro hair is to understand your hair type.
 Afro hair can be classified into four types: Type 4A, 4B, 4C, and 4Z.
 Each type has its own unique characteristics and requires different care.
 Type 4A hair is typically soft and has a defined curl pattern, while Type 4B hair is more kinky and has a less defined curl pattern.
 Type 4C hair is the most tightly coiled and has a similar texture to cotton.
 Type 4Z hair is a combination of any of the other types and may have a mix of textures.

 Once you have determined your hair type, the next step is to establish a regular cleansing routine.
+We recommend washing your hair twice a week, more depending on your lifestyle.
 It is important to use a sulfate-free shampoo to avoid stripping your hair of its natural oils.
-Use a moisturizing conditioner after shampooing and make sure to focus on the ends of your hair, which are more prone to dryness.
+The Aaron Wallace Hydrating Hair & Beard Shampoo is the ideal for this.
+It's worth remembering that with natural shampoos you may get less lather as they do not contain SLS or sulphates, which is exactly what you want.

-Deep conditioning your hair once a week is also an essential step in maintaining healthy afro hair.
+An extra tip is to deep condition your hair once a week is also an essential step in maintaining healthy afro hair.
 A deep conditioner is a hair treatment that is left on for a longer period of time than a regular conditioner.
 It helps to nourish and strengthen the hair, leaving it feeling softer and more manageable.

 AS SEEN IN